CodeRabbit alternative

 • Do I need both if my team is small?

 It depends on the risk.
 Many small teams do well using a PR tool for the day-to-day and Veriploy for the regular look at the whole repo, the CVEs and the infrastructure.
-In the fit check we work out together whether a one-off Snapshot is enough or whether ongoing oversight makes more sense.
+In the fit check we work out together whether a one-off Baseline is enough or whether ongoing oversight makes more sense.

 • Do you also do the fixes?